At the beginning, there was an egg… In this promising way, Małgorzata Wójt and Agata Olborska from the Embryology Lab at Salve Medica

 begin their presentation on embryo grading and quality assessment.
 They go onto help us understand all the complicated terms and the results from the area of embryology that are so crucial in the success of IVF procedures.

-Egg (or oocyte in the medical nomenclature) is the most important factor in embryonic development.
-It may happen that the good looking oocyte does not always turn into a good blastocyst.
-There are different reasons for that and they may involve the quality of semen and genetic competence of the embryo itself.
-However, Małgorzata Wójt admits that the better the oocyte, the higher the blastocyst quality.
-When it comes to the abnormal oocyte, it almost always results in a poor embryo and the poor development to the stage of a blastocyst.
+The egg (or oocyte in the medical nomenclature) is the most important factor in embryonic development.
+It may be that the good looking oocyte does not always turn into a good blastocyst.
+There are different reasons for this which could involve the quality of semen and genetic competence of the embryo itself.
+However, Małgorzata Wójt admits, the better the oocyte, the higher the blastocyst quality.
+When it comes to the abnormal oocyte, it almost always results in a poor embryo and poor development to the stage of a blastocyst.

-On the first day after correct fertilisation or ICSI, we observe that oocyte has two polar bodies and two pronuclei.
-For embryologists the most important is nucleoid – a small structure inside the nucleoli.
-Its structure and distribution inside nuclei is crucial for the embryo development.
+On the first day after correct fertilisation or ICSI, we observe that the oocyte has two polar bodies and two pronuclei.
+For embryologists the most important is the nucleoid – a small structure inside the nucleoli.
+Its structure and distribution inside the nuclei is crucial for embryo development.
 According to Małgorzata Wójt, the first day is important as afterwards it is not possible to assess fertilisation abnormalities.
 And abnormal fertilisation gives genetic disturbance.
-Unfortunately, genetically disturbed embryos can develop to healthy looking blastocysts.
-However, they will not give birth to a healthy baby.
+Genetically disturbed embryos can develop to healthy looking blastocysts but they will not give birth to a healthy baby.